-This isn’t the first time that I’ve thought of filling our water table with something other than water.
-Last year, we made Moon Dough and the year before we had a fun Dinosaur Dig with sand.
 Those two ideas are still a bit messy for indoor play, so that’s when I got the idea to make an ocean out of water beads!
 Water beads are those fun little balls that grow in size when they’re soaked in water.
 They’re bouncy, kind of wet feeling, and complete fun for kids and you simply cannot beat the deal on these water beads – our favorite!

 Whether you’re looking for Finding Dory crafts and activities for your children or are planning to invite a few of their friends over for a play date, I’ve got some fun additions to a Finding Dory Water Bead Ocean.

 My girls are obsessed with arts and crafts.
 Give them paper, glitter glue, and a stack of markers and they’ll keep busy for hours.
 I knew they would love a fun and creative Finding Dory craft so I put together this super simple Fish Bowl idea for them.

 The only supplies we needed were blue and white foam sheets and contact paper.
 Sophia is quite the little artist so she gladly drew a Dory and Nemo, along with coral and seaweed, for the fish bowls.
 We had a few glitter fish foam stickers in our craft drawer that they added too.

 The Finding Dory Fish Bowl Craft turned out super cute and they’ve both proudly displayed their fish bowls in their room.